sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint:

-: A target endpoint is a specific SACM Role.
-A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times) or an "endpoint of interest".
-An endpoint that takes on the target endpoint role either contains no SACM component or contains an internal SACM component.
-If an endpoint takes on both the role of target endpoint and excluded endpoint it is not a target endpoint.
+: A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times) or "endpoint of interest".
+Every endpoint that is not specifically designated as an excluded endpoint is a target endpoint.
+A target endpoint is not part of a SACM domain unless it contains a SACM component (e.g. a SACM component that publishes collection results coming from an internal collector).

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria.